-- Ultimately Darth Bane's philosophy, while it kept the Sith alive in secret for millenia, also resulted in the order's undoing, as the chain could be easily broken by a factor that Bane failed to take into account-the potential redemption of either the master or the apprentice.
-Darth Vader's Redemption Equals Death and Jacen Solo/Darth Caedus' apprentice renouncing the Dark Side of the Force and the Sith shortly after the former's demise pretty much spells the end for the Sith Order because of the Rule of Two.
+- Ultimately Darth Bane's philosophy, while it kept the Sith alive in secret for millennia, also resulted in the order's undoing, as the chain could be easily broken by a factor that Bane failed to take into account-the potential redemption of either the master or the apprentice.
+Darth Vader's Redemption Equals Death and, in the old Extended Universe, Jacen Solo/Darth Caedus' apprentice renouncing the Dark Side of the Force and the Sith shortly after the former's demise, pretty much spells the end for the Sith Order because of the Rule of Two.
 What's worse is that Bane really should have known better.
 The Sith Lord whose Holocron gave Bane the inspiration for the Rule of Two, Darth Revan, had also renounced the Dark Side, and Bane knew this.

 Live Action Television